-V. I. Lenin, The Tasks of the Proletariat in Our Revolution.
+V. I. Lenin, The Tasks of the Proletariat in Qur Revolution.
 Collected Works, Vol. 24, p.
-67 nation by nation, will inevitably eliminate the very possibility of war.
+67

-We say: our aim is to achieve a socialist system of society, which, by eliminating the division of mankind into classes, by eliminating all exploitation of man by man and
+We say: our aim is to achieve a socialist system of society, which, by eliminating the division of mankind into classes, by eliminating all exploitation of man by man and nation by nation, will inevitably eliminate the very possibility of war.